 Now the location of our Politics and International Relations, History, and World Languages and Cultures departments, this 1965 Mies van der Rohe building's design and construction confirmed the University's desire to create a campus showcasing distinguished modern architecture.

 Renovations in 2010 created cutting-edge laboratory spaces with latest equipment and a glass atrium for student study.
-The four floors of Olin Hall house departments of Biology, Psychology, and Environmental Science, as well as classrooms, laboratories, the Pioneer Hi-Bred International Greenhouse and Environmental Instructional Facility.
+The four floors of Olin Hall house departments of Biology, Psychology, and Environmental Science, as well as classrooms and laboratories.

 This beautiful 775 seat facility is used for concerts, recitals, guest speakers and campus programs.
 When Sheslow Auditorium was renovated in 1992, 35 tons of plaster were applied to the ceiling by hand, and its striking stained glass windows restored to their original luminosity.